weihaolun/School-District-Analysis/Written_Report.md

 - **Scores by school spending**

     The adjustment only affects the group of $630 - $644 budget per student.
-The data changed very slightly after the decimal point, but remained same after formatting to one decimal for scores and whole number for percentage.
+The data changed very slightly after the decimal point, but remained same after formatting to one decimal for scores and whole number for percentage. (_Please refer to [Appendix](#scores-by-school-spending) for table comparison)_

 - **Scores by school size**

     Thomas High School falls into medium-size school category (1000 – 2000 students) and only this group is affected by the adjustment.
-The data changed very slightly after the decimal point, but remained same after formatting to one decimal for scores and whole number for percentage.
+The data changed very slightly after the decimal point, but remained same after formatting to one decimal for scores and whole number for percentage. (_Please refer to [Appendix](#scores-by-school-size) for table comparison)_

 - **Scores by school type**

     Thomas High School is a charter school and only charter school data is affected.
 There are only two types of schools so that the change of just ninth graders of Thomas High School is very insignificant.
-Same as above metrics, the data remained same after formatting to one decimal for scores and whole number for percentage.
+Same as above metrics, the data remained same after formatting to one decimal for scores and whole number for percentage. (_Please refer to [Appendix](#scores-by-school-type) for table comparison)_

 ## III.
 Summary